fwhezfwhez/tcpx/README.md

 ### 3.5 How client (not only golang) builds expected stream?
 Tcpx now only provide `packx` realized in golang to build a client sender.If you wants to send message from other language client, you'll have two ways:
-1. Be aware of messageID block system and build expected stream in specific language.
+1. Be aware of messageID block system and build expected stream in specific language.Refer -> [2.5 pack-detail](#25-pack-detail).
 2. Using http gateway,refers to **[5. cross-language gateway](#5-cross-language-gateway)**

 `messageID block system`: